Introduction to Web Development

 1. What a website is

-A website is a collection of web pages that are connected together and viewed using a web browser
+- A website is a collection of web pages that are connected together and viewed using a web browser forming a single online space.

-Each web page is a text file that the browser reads and displays
+- Each web page is a text file that the browser reads and displays instead of an image or document.

 - Open a web browser such as Chrome or Edge.